 If you can get a bungalow at "Lost Paradise" at West End on Roatan, you probably don't need to go to Utila (unless you think you can get lucky and spot a whale shark).
 Carlos will help make your stay amazing...
-Again, enjoy!!! over 8 years ago
+Again, enjoy!!! almost 9 years ago

 We stayed up in the top of Birds of Paradise - it is a beautiful bright and airy room with windows on all sides.
 They have a kitchen too downstairs.

 They don't have a website or any web presence, but they are probably the closest hostel to the dock, just walk up - and the street is almost directly in front of the dock behind the Captain Morgan dive centre.
 We did a walk around and looked at most of the accommodation on the island.
 There are some quite cheap apartments - if you walk right after hopping of the dock. but they were all full when we got there.